 Yeah, that makes no sense, right?

 Conspiracy theorists generally have stretched things really far to determine that certain world events are all part of this idea to start a new world order – whether it be the September 11th attacks, the election of Barack Obama as President, the rise of Donald Trump to the GOP nomination, even the Sandy Hook Elementary School Shootings.
 (Really?
-Arguing that children getting shot was fake in your attempt to prove that the world is controlled by bankers?
+Arguing that children getting shot were actors in your attempt to prove that the world is controlled by bankers going to get your guns?
 What the hell?)

 While Steven Universe largely takes it’s social commentary on a larger level (analyzing authoritarian governments and the role of “eye for an eye”), this episode decides to take a targeted look at the conspiracy theorists – what makes them tick?